AI assistant — not human

 Microsoft Analytics Operating Model — enterprise Microsoft consulting resource from EPC Group.
 We provide strategic guidance, implementation expertise, governance frameworks, and compliance-native delivery across the Microsoft ecosystem (Power BI, Microsoft Fabric, Microsoft 365, SharePoint, Azure, AI Governance, Microsoft Copilot).

-The EPC Analytics Operating Model (EAOM) is a 5-pillar framework for enterprise Microsoft analytics: Strategy, Architecture, Build, Govern, and Run.
-Developed over 29 years and refined across 10,000+ enterprise implementations, it gives organizations a repeatable path to analytics that scales, governs, and delivers measurable business value.
+The EPC Analytics Operating Model (EAOM) is a 5-pillar framework for Microsoft analytics.
+The pillars are: Strategy, Architecture, Build, Govern, and Run.

-Each pillar is a phase of the analytics journey.
-They build on each other — you cannot govern what you have not built, and you cannot scale what you have not governed.
+Each pillar represents a phase of the analytics journey.
+These phases build on each other.
+You cannot govern what you have not built.
+Also, you cannot scale what you have not governed.

 Define the business outcomes analytics must deliver.
 Identify the highest-priority use cases.
 Align executive sponsors before selecting any technology.